 - nature-derived preservative (see step 4)

 (Links to Mountain Rose Herbs and Bramble Berry are affiliate links.
 If you click on one and make a purchase, I earn a small commission for sending a customer their way.
-This costs you nothing extra, but helps support my site and lets me keep doing what I do.
+This costs you nothing extra.
 Thank you!) :)

 I bought my rosehip seed oil, vegetable emulsifying wax and alkanet root at Mountain Rose Herbs.